vingh/insight/README.md

 Output of task-2, median number of unique words per tweet, would be written to tweet_output/ft2.txt

 Benchmark testing done using 111k tweets.
-Took under 10 minutes to process these.
+Scipy- Took under 10 minutes to process.
+Numpy took 10+ minutes and collections took above 1hour.

 Future suggestions: